The Privacy Ledger

 |---|---|---|---|---|

-| Phone calls (local mode) | Opt-in | Telnyx carrier for PSTN; audio pipeline on your hub PC via Pipecat | Phone numbers, call metadata, and live call audio flow between Telnyx and your hub. | Disable phone feature in Settings |
+| Phone calls (local mode) | Opt-in | Telnyx carrier for PSTN; audio pipeline on your hub PC via Pipecat | Phone numbers, call metadata, and live call audio flow between Telnyx and your hub. | Disable phone or change Phone Settings |

-| Phone calls (cloud mode) | Opt-in | Telnyx carrier; api.useviola.com cloud bridge multiplexes streams |
+| Phone calls (cloud mode) | Conditional | Telnyx carrier; api.useviola.com cloud bridge multiplexes streams |

-Call audio transits the Viola bridge for multiplexing; not stored unless recording is enabled. | Switch phone_mode to local or disable phone entirely |
+Call audio transits the Viola bridge for multiplexing; not stored unless recording is enabled. | Use local phone mode |

-| Call recording | Opt-in | Storage backend you configured (local disk or an S3-compatible bucket you control) | Recording files, if recording is enabled. | Disable recording in Settings; retention is configurable |
+| Call recording | Default on | Configured recording storage (local disk or S3-compatible storage) | Recording files are auto-deleted after 30 days. | Disable recording in Phone Settings |

 Account, billing, and data-at-rest